How to Boost Your Wi-Fi Signal: Increase Your Wi-Fi Speed

 2. Boost Router Antenna

 The appearance of routers varies widely from brand to brand, but the concept is always the same: a box with one or more antennas on top.
-The antenna is the broadcast point of your WiFi network, sending the signal out in all directions in a spherical shape; that’s where the expression “wifi bubble” comes from.
-Most modern routers are compatible with external antennas designed to boost the range of your WiFi network.
+The antenna is the broadcast point of your residential Wi-Fi network, sending the signal out in all directions in a spherical shape; that’s where the expression “Wi-Fi bubble” comes from.
+Most modern routers are compatible with external antennas designed to boost the range of your Wi-Fi network.

 3. Update Router Firmware

-Pro tip: Make sure the outlets you hook your Powerline adaptors to are on the same side of your circuit breaker for optimal performance.
+Pro Tip: Make sure the outlets you hook your powerline adapters to are on the same side of your circuit breaker for optimal performance.

 A powerline-enabled system and/or additional routers will generally provide better results than extenders, but extenders can work in a pinch if you’re looking for a quick fix to a specific area.